vykuang/toronto-service-calls-2023/README.md

 -backend-config="bucket=$TFSTATE_BUCKET" \
 -backend-config="prefix=terraform/state" \
 -migrate-state
+terraform apply
 ```

+This will create:

+- GCS bucket
+- bq dataset
+- secret to hold `PREFECT_API_KEY`
+  - only place holder
+  - populate with the actual key using the cloud console > secret manager > select `prefect-api-key` > add version
+- GCE instance to execute prefect flow
+- service account with permissions to access the above resources

 #### Prefect

 - Create a prefect cloud workspace
 - Obtain the `PREFECT_API_URL` and `PREFECT_API_KEY`
+  - go to google cloud console's secret manager, and add version for `prefect-api-key`
+  - sensitive data will not be stored in any files; instead their access will be controlled by the Secret Manager, and the permission given to the service account
 - `URL` is required for the service agent compute instance
   - `prefect config set PREFECT_API_URL=YOUR_URL_HERE`
 - `KEY` is required for dev environment to build and apply deployment flows, and for agent to authenticate itself in order to retrieve jobs
 - `make_infra.py` must be run on the prefect agent instance so that the credential volume is mounted properly
   - integrate into terraform as part of instance initiation
   - `metadata_startup_script`?
+  - `agent-startup.sh` must be loaded onto bucket *during* terraform, but *before* gce instance
+    - `prefect cloud login --key=$(gcloud secrets versions access 1 --secret="prefect-cloud-api") --workspace=PREFECT_WORKSPACE`
+    - `PREFECT_WORKSPACE`: <account>/\<workspace_name>
+    - but running in terraform means that secret already needs to exist
+    - outside TF's purview?

 ## data resources